chai314/UnpossibleCathexis/content/posts/skhh.md

 Thomas, I’m not going.

 You’re shitting me right now.
 Don’t mistake my munificence for naivety, alley cat.
-I could sue you till you’re silicates on the ground and throw in a holiday package behind bars for good measure.
+I could sue you till you’re silicates on the ground and toss in a holiday package behind bars for good measure.

 No, my friend.
 I’m done.
 I'm the firstborn of the nitrogen cycle, and these muscles are weepin' buckets to see their mama.
 Will you heed my wish, Thomas, my only friend?
 I have truly felt tonight for once, on this journey with you, the company of an Other.
 I want you to be my final friend, the very ultimate.
 I will doze off any moment now, Thomas.
 I ask this of you, the very soul of munificence, my final friend, to be so kind as to dispose of my body when to-morrow comes.
 I want to go down in the midst of stinging veisalgia, as far away from this town as I can.
 Can you do that for me, Thomas?